Correa95/My-Learning_Notes/Machine-Learning-Notes/Capacity&Earlystop.md

 # Early Stopping

 We mentioned that when a model is too eagerly learning noise, the validation loss may start to increase during training.
 To prevent this, we can simply stop the training whenever it seems the validation loss isn't decreasing anymore.
 Interrupting the training this way is called early stopping

+Once we detect that the validation loss is starting to rise again, we can reset the weights back to where the minimum occured.
+This ensures that the model won't continue to learn noise and overfit the data.

+Training with early stopping also means we're in less danger of stopping the training too early, before the network has finished learning signal.
+So besides preventing overfitting from training too long, early stopping can also prevent underfitting from not training long enough.
+Just set your training epochs to some large number (more than you'll need), and early stopping will take care of the rest.